backstage/backstage/plugins/catalog-backend/api-report.md

 import { DefaultCatalogCollatorFactory as DefaultCatalogCollatorFactory_2 } from '@backstage/plugin-search-backend-module-catalog';
 import type { DefaultCatalogCollatorFactoryOptions as DefaultCatalogCollatorFactoryOptions_2 } from '@backstage/plugin-search-backend-module-catalog';
 import { DeferredEntity as DeferredEntity_2 } from '@backstage/plugin-catalog-node';
+import { EntitiesSearchFilter as EntitiesSearchFilter_2 } from '@backstage/plugin-catalog-node';
 import { Entity } from '@backstage/catalog-model';
+import { EntityFilter as EntityFilter_2 } from '@backstage/plugin-catalog-node';
 import { EntityPolicy } from '@backstage/catalog-model';
 import { EntityProvider as EntityProvider_2 } from '@backstage/plugin-catalog-node';
 import { EntityProviderConnection as EntityProviderConnection_2 } from '@backstage/plugin-catalog-node';